What does a clinical psychologist do? Should you enroll in a Ph.D. or a Psy.D. program? Do you need a license to practice?

 Career Advancement

 Becoming a clinical psychologist can advance your career to the top of the profession.
-A Ph.D. or a Psy.D. qualifies you to become licensed.
+If you wondering what can you do with a phd in clinical psychology, a Ph.D. or a Psy.D. qualifies you to become licensed.
 Professional organizations offer networking, certification, and continuing education resources.

 Licensure